darrellodonnell/sovrin-controlled-docs/keydocs/sovrin-steward-node-specifications.md

 1. MUST meet or exceed the General Requirements.
 1. MUST run a server with the most recent compatible version of the Ubuntu operating system as specified by the Hyperledger Indy Node requirements.
 1. MUST have 8 or more cores.
-1. MUST have at least 32 GB of RAM and an ample amount (e.g., 1-2 TB) of reliable (e.g., RAIDed) disk space.
+1. MUST have at least 32 GB of RAM
+1. MUST have at least 1 TB, with ability to grow to 2 TB, of reliable (e.g., RAIDed) disk space.
+1. MUST have a high-speed connection to the internet of at least 100 Mbps with highly available, redundant pipes.

-1. [PENDING REWRITE] MUST be a single machine, NOT a cluster.
+1. [PENDING DH REWRITE] MUST be a single machine, NOT a cluster.
 (High availability in Sovrin is achieved via the consensus algorithm; hot-swapped machines in a cluster configuration may actually make the network less reliable.)

 ## STF1 Requirements
 A Steward Node: